 Third, you must have stayed out of trouble since you had to register.
 That means,

-The sex offender must not being convicted of any offense for which imprisonment for more than 1 year may be imposed during the required registration period;
+The sex offender must not be convicted of any offense for which imprisonment for more than 1 year may be imposed during the required registration period;

 The sex offender must not have been convicted of any sex offense including misdemeanors during the required registration period;